yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 <br/>

 7.1 When Use State ?
-> - When variable is a constant.
+> - To store the data your current page needs in your controller-view.
 <br/><br/>

 7.2 How To Change State ?